Architecture (3 credits) *CLOSED*

 Sat.
 July 14 & Sun.
 July 15 Mandatory Move-in & Orientation

 Class runs July 16, 2018 – August 10, 2018

-The Summer College Architecture program is one of SU’s most popular summer programs for high school students.
-Build your understanding and appreciation of architecture through studio design problems, lectures, and drawing exercises.
-Living the life of a university architecture student for six weeks can help you decide whether to pursue study in a professional architectural school or in a related field.
-If you discover architecture is for you, you’ll have a head start.
+The Summer College 3 credit Architecture program is one of SU’s most popular summer programs for high school students.
+Build your understanding and appreciation of architecture through design problems, drawing and modeling exercises, lectures and tutorials, and class discussions.
+Living the life of a university architecture student for four weeks can help you decide whether to pursue study in a professional architectural school or in a related field.
+If you discover architecture if for you, you’ll have a head start.

-The program is structured so students can produce the beginnings of an architecture program application portfolio.
-Register for one six-credit course, Architecture (ARC) 193 Basic Concepts of Architecture, taught by Syracuse University School of Architecture faculty.
-Participate in lectures, field trips, and hands-on studio work.
-Students frequently present their work for discussion and review, including a final design review with a School of Architecture faculty panel, and a closing exhibition for students, faculty, friends, and families.
+The program is taught by Syracuse University School of Architecture faculty and is structured so students can produce the beginnings of an architecture program application portfolio.
+During the course of the program students will develop spatial and formal design skills, learn drawing techniques, explore cutting-edge software, and conduct hands-on model making.
+This intense and exciting taste of architectural study also includes filed trips to explore significant buildings, guest lectures by faculty members, discussions with current School of Architecture students, and a workshop for putting together a portfolio.
+Students frequently present their work for discussion and critiques during the course of the program, including a final design review with a School of Architecture faculty panel, and a closing exhibition for students, faculty, friends and families.

 *Students must be a minimum of 15 years of age by the orientation and move-in date, preferred Rising Senior status.
 All applications are individually evaluated for admittance to this program.

 Please visit our program costs page for more detailed information.

 *Program rates are subject to change and will be approved by the board of trustees in March.

 9a.m. to Noon: Mornings are spent being introduced to drawing and modeling exercises, working with faculty and TA’s, attending lectures and tutorials, and participating in group discussions.